 What Does an Education Counselor or School Psychologist Do?

-An education counselor is a mental health professional who works exclusively with school-aged children and adolescents in an educational setting.
+A guidance counselor is a mental health professional who works exclusively with school-aged children and adolescents in an educational setting.
 Their work consists of counseling kids who are experiencing stress or other hardships that might interfere with their schoolwork.
 They might identify and work with kids who are being bullied at school or abused at home.
-Education counselors can also help students overcome acute difficulties such as test anxiety or even a crippling social anxiety that is interfering with friendships and a full life.
+A guidance counselor can also help students overcome acute difficulties such as test anxiety or even a crippling social anxiety that is interfering with friendships and a full life.
 Where school helps students develop their intellect, a counselor helps them develop in more personal ways.

 What Age Groups Do They Work With?

-Education counselors and school psychologists can work with any age student, from kindergarten through college.
+A guidance counselor and school counselor can work with any age student, from kindergarten through college.
 While most work in a school, such as a middle school, there are others who operate in private practice.
-Parents might identify a learning problem and then seek out a psychologist or talk to their child’s school counselors, who can then help their child address the underlying issues that prevent them from succeeding in school and/or their social life.
+Parents might identify a learning problem and then seek out a school counselor or talk to their child’s school counselors, who can then help their child address the underlying issues that prevent them from succeeding in school and/or their social life.

-For those who work in a school, their office might be located adjacent to the school nurse.
-Psychologists who work at colleges or universities are likewise integrated into the campus healthcare system.
-Since college students have more flexibility in their schedules, college counselors and psychologists often schedule their sessions much like they would for anyone in the wider, non-student community.
-Since they help so many students, a college campus Psychologist very often becomes a vital member of the campus community.
+For those who work in a school, their office might be located adjacent to the school nurse. school counselors who work at colleges or universities are likewise integrated into the campus healthcare system.
+Since college students have more flexibility in their schedules, college counselors and school counselors often schedule their sessions much like they would for anyone in the wider, non-student community.
+Since they help so many students, a college campus school counselors very often becomes a vital member of the campus community.

 Why Do We Need Education Counselors?